 j) Free of major insect and fungal pests.
 Genetic diversity in susceptibility to pests does exist and can be exploited to build-in resistance to their attack.
 But pests also can adapt to new hosts through genetic shifts, and a spectrum of vast, once-resistant, monoclonal plantations devastated by epidemic pest outbreaks is real.
 Thus, selection for resistance, while at the same time maintaining genetic diversity in plantations, is the optimum goal.

 Obviously, none of the present-day, conventionally grown crops meet all these requirements.
 The search for such a crop starts with screening a large number of wild material and selection of suitable candidates.
 Combining superior genes through plant breeding is the logical follow-up of wild-type selection.
-In many cases, sizable growth gains can be realized in first-generation (F1) progeny through hybrid vigour.
+In many cases, sizeable growth gains can be realised in first-generation (F1) progeny through hybrid vigour.

 4. Case willow

 Promising plant material for energy plantations can be found among the 300 willow species in the world.
 Some of these species, for instance, Salix viminalis and S. dasyclados have been grown for a number of years for basket industry in Europe.